aberraxao/full_stack_developer/README.md

 # full_stack_developer
-This repository was created to store the exercise.
+This repository was created to store exercises.